Skip to content

 • Contact Tallyfy Support to request client credentials (Client ID and Client Secret).

-• Explain your integration needs.
+• Explain your integration needs and use case.

 2. Obtain an application access token

-Your application first needs its own access token to perform actions like user provisioning or getting user-specific tokens.
+Your application first needs its own access token to perform actions like Tallyfy user provisioning or getting user-specific tokens.

 • Endpoint: POST /oauth/token